- Commercial auto insurance

 Commercial auto insurance protects the vehicles you depend on

 Your employees rely on your cleaning company's vehicles to travel to clients.
 But if an employee gets into an accident, it could lead to much more than missed work.
-A lawsuit over an auto accident could cost your business thousands in legal bills or a settlement, especially if another person is injured.
+A lawsuit over an auto accident could cost your business a fortune in legal bills or a settlement, especially if another person is injured.

 How does commercial auto insurance protect you?